NFTGo/GoTrading/README.md

   privateKey: "your private key",
 });
 const configs = {
-  api_key: "YOUR-API-KEY", // Replace with your own API Key.
+  apiKey: "YOUR-API-KEY", // Replace with your own API Key.
-  web3_provider: web3Instance.currentProvider, // Replace with your provider.
+  web3Provider: web3Instance.currentProvider, // Replace with your provider.
   agent: new HttpsProxyAgent({ // if you have problem connect to our api end point, please config your http agent
     host: "your host ip",
     port: "your agent port",